 Anna has been taking ballet since she was 4 and dancing for the Woodland Opera House with Miss Sarry since she was 14.
 Her work teaching ballet to younger students helped inspire her to pursue a career in Early Childhood Education.
 She is currently taking classes at Woodland Community College and hopes to transfer to Sacramento State.

-Erik has been performing in music, theater and dance in the greater Sacramento area for over 20 years, and has been involved in productions, both on and backstage, with Woodland Opera House for the last seven years.
-As a participator in the Opera House’s Theater for Families, Erik’s performances have been nominated for three Elly Awards and winner of one local Chesley Award.
-With an eclectic style and experience in jazz, tap, ballet and modern dance, Erik’s passion has always been for hip-hop.
+Erik has been performing in music, theater and dance in the greater Sacramento area for over 20 years, and has been involved in productions, both on and backstage, with Woodland Opera House since 2007.
+As a participator in the Opera House’s Theater for Families, Erik’s performances have been nominated for three Elly Awards and winner of two local Chesley Awards.
+Erik brings an eclectic style, with experience in hip-hop, jazz, tap, ballet and modern dance.

 Katie received her Masters of Music in vocal performance from the San Francisco Conservatory of Music and her Bachelor of Music from the University of the Pacific Conservatory of Music.
-Katie recently performed with the San Francisco Opera in their production of Mephistopheles and in the production of The Verdi Requiem.
-She has performed the role of Gretel (Hansel and Gretel), Despina (Cosi fan tutte), Spirit (Dido and Aeneas), Belinda (Dido and Aeneas), Hero (L’Egisto) and Yum-Yum (The Mikado).
-She has performed with and is now on staff with AIMS (American Institute of Musical Studies) a summer program in Graz, Austria.
-Katie currently resides in San Francisco, but was born and raised in Woodland and is a graduate of Holy Rosary School and Woodland High School.
+Katie performs with the San Francisco Opera Chorus and has performed in their productions of Manon, Turandot, La Bohéme, Aida, Andrea Chénier, Don Carlo, Die Meistersinger, Les Troyens and Mephistopheles.
+She has performed the role of Gretel (Hansel and Gretel), Despina (Cosi fan tutte), Spirit (Dido and Aeneas), Belinda (Dido and Aeneas), and Yum-Yum (The Mikado).
+She has performed with and was on staff with AIMS (American Institute of Musical Studies) a summer program in Graz, Austria.
+Katie currently resides in San Francisco but was born and raised in Woodland and is a graduate of Holy Rosary School and Woodland High School.
 She has studied voice since she was twelve years of age and her first performance was at the Woodland Opera House.
-In addition to performing, Katie worked for seven years with Yolo Stage Company, and is now teaching music at Holy Rosary School.
+In addition to performing, Katie worked for seven years with Yolo Stage Company, and taught music for 3 years at Holy Rosary School.

 Joshua was blessed to grow up in a family that loved music and as a child he performed piano, cello and vocal music.
 In his teens he began study at Palomar Community College where he was the youngest member of the Palomar Chamber Singers and studied the American Kodály Methodology.
 He graduated from The Master’s College with his B.M in Vocal Performance and a minor in Business Administration.
 He is the owner of Golden Oak Music Studios in Santa Clarita, California.
 He personally teaches music students in southern and northern California.
 His music students are an ambitious group serious and include series regulars on The Disney Chanel, Showtime, ABC and in major film and voiceover rolls.
 Josh has personally had the opportunity to perform in both exciting and somber locations from Carnegie Hall to Ground Zero, NYC.
 He believes that music can both inspire and heal.
 He encourages his students to remember that every roll, from lead to ensemble, is a member of the cast, and that in our interactions with each other we are a powerful influence on the show.